This discreet newsletter will teach you how to give him freaky oral sex & make him scream your name in bed. Click here to get it.

 A Primer on How to Be Submissive

-Generally, a submissive person will be the one who is bound, gagged or blindfolded…or a combination of all 3 Often, a submissive will wear a collar in addition to those binds.
-Your submissive persona may be the receiver of penetrative sex and impact play such as a spanking, paddling or flogging.
+Generally, a submissive person will be the one who is bound, gagged or blindfolded…or a combination of all 3.
+Often; a submissive will wear a collar in addition to those binds.
+Your submissive persona may be the receiver of penetrative sex and impact play such as a spanking, paddling, or flogging.
 If you’re engaging in BDSM with sex, you might find that giving oral sex to your partner helps you feel submissive.

 To really dive into the submissive role, you can ask your partner whether you can perform certain actions, such as bringing yourself to orgasm or changing position (100+ sex positions here).
 You might also find that you both enjoy it if you call your partner “Sir” – or another nickname that indicates your positions of dominance and submission.

 Some power exchange relationships extend outside the bedroom.
 For example, serving your partner at home or even in public can be a sign of subservience.
 You might have a specific routine that requires you to kneel or to drop your eyes when in front of him.
-Many of these things can be adapted to play time in the bedroom and vice versa.
+Many of these things can be adapted to playtime in the bedroom and vice versa.

 - Teacher and student

-- Boss and employee/secretary
+- Boss and employee/secretary (maid is common)

 - Coach and athlete